-Shanghai's Revolutionary New Walking Tours
+Shanghai's Revolutionary New GPS Walking Tours

-By Ned Kelly, October 28, 2024
+By Ned Kelly, November 1, 2024

 0 0

-Originally from the North East of England, 20 year veteran of the tourist industry Mike Norton arrived in Shanghai in 2009 with the first double-decker tour buses in China.
+Originally from the Northeast of England, 20 year veteran of the tourist industry Mike Norton arrived in Shanghai in 2009 with the first double-decker tour buses in China.

 How did GPS Walks come about?